Username4Fabian/MailResponses/README.md

 # MailResponses

 ## Summary:
 The project, named `MailResponses`, is a Java-based application built using Spring Boot and Maven.
-It is designed to interact with the OpenAI GPT-3 API and handle email responses.
+It is designed to interact with the OpenAI GPT-3 API and handle emailDummy responses.
 The application is divided into two main parts: the backend, which is written in Java, and the frontend, which is written in HTML, CSS, and JavaScript.

 Backend:
 - `ApiKeyConfig.java`: This class maps the JSON configuration file that contains the API key needed to interact with the OpenAI GPT-3 API.
 - `ChatGPT.java`: This class interacts with the OpenAI GPT-3 API to generate responses to given prompts.
-- `Email.java`: This class is a JPA entity that represents an email.
-It includes fields for the email's id, receiver, sender, subject, content, and timestamp.
+- `Email.java`: This class is a JPA entity that represents an emailDummy.
+It includes fields for the emailDummy's id, receiver, sender, subject, content, and timestamp.
 - `EmailDatabase.java`: This class interacts with a H2 database to store and retrieve `Email` objects.
 - `EmailRepository.java`: This interface extends `JpaRepository` to gain access to a wide range of methods for interacting with the database.
-- `EmailUtil.java`: This utility class uses the JavaMail API to send an email.
+- `EmailUtil.java`: This utility class uses the JavaMail API to send an emailDummy.
 - `MailresponseApplication.java`: This class is the entry point of the Spring Boot application.
-- `ReceiveMail.java`: This class receives emails from an Outlook account using the JavaMail API.
+- `ReceiveMail.java`: This class receives emailDummies from an Outlook account using the JavaMail API.
-- `SendMail.java`: This class sends emails from an Outlook account using the JavaMail API.
+- `SendMail.java`: This class sends emailDummies from an Outlook account using the JavaMail API.

 Frontend:
-- `index.html`: This HTML document provides a user interface for the email client application.
+- `index.html`: This HTML document provides a user interface for the emailDummy client application.
-- `script.js`: This JavaScript file simulates the addition of new emails to the email client interface and handles user interactions.
+- `script.js`: This JavaScript file simulates the addition of new emailDummies to the emailDummy client interface and handles user interactions.
 - `style.css`: This CSS file is used for styling the web page.

 Server Configuration/Database:
 - `application.properties`: This properties file configures the H2 database connection, Hibernate settings, and other application-wide settings.
 - `MailResponse.mv.db`: This is the database file for the H2 database used in the application.
 It stores all the data of the application, including tables, records, and other database objects.

-The application is designed to receive emails from an Outlook account, generate responses using the OpenAI GPT-3 API, and send the responses back.
-It also stores the emails in a H2 database.
-The frontend provides a user interface for displaying the emails and interacting with the application.
+The application is designed to receive emailDummies from an Outlook account, generate responses using the OpenAI GPT-3 API, and send the responses back.
+It also stores the emailDummies in a H2 database.
+The frontend provides a user interface for displaying the emailDummies and interacting with the application.

 <br>
 <br>